wilsonhj/ShibaSoftwarePOC/DEPLOYMENT.md

 # Deployment Guide for Shiba Software Consulting

-This guide explains how to deploy the website to Cloudflare Pages with the `shibasoftwareconsulting.com` domain.
+This guide explains how to deploy the website to Cloudflare using **OpenNext** (Cloudflare Workers) with the `shibasoftwareconsulting.com` domain.

 ## Prerequisites